 Restricted and prohibited areas

-Certain areas of Sikkim like Gangtok, Rumtek and Phodang and Zongri in West Sikkim and Pamayangtse have been excluded from the inner line and declared as Restricted Areas.
+Certain areas of Sikkim like Gangtok, Rumtek, Phodang and Zongri in West Sikkim and Pamayangtse have been excluded from the inner line and declared as Restricted Areas.
 Individual tourists are permitted to visit Gangtok, Rumtek and Phodang.
 Group tourists are permitted to visit Zongri and Pamayangtse.
 The duration of stay has been raised from 7 to15 days.
-Permits can be issued by all Indian missions abroad, all FRRO-Immigration officers at Airports at Mumbai, Calcutta, Chennai and New Delhi Chief Secretary, Govt. of Sikkim, Secretary, Hotel Department Govt. of Sikkim, L.G.
+Permits can be issued by all Indian missions abroad, all FRRO-Immigration officers at Airports of Mumbai, Calcutta, Chennai and New Delhi Chief Secretary, Govt. of Sikkim, Secretary, Hotel Department Govt. of Sikkim, L.G.
 Police, Govt. of Sikkim, Siliguri, Dy.
-Director Tourism, Government of Sikkim, New Delhi, Resident Commissioner, Govt.of Sikkim, New Delhi Calcutta, Dy Commissioner of Darjeeling and Dy Secretary, Home department, Govt.
+Director Tourism, Government of Sikkim, New Delhi, Resident Commissioner, Govt. of Sikkim, New Delhi Calcutta, Dy Commissioner of Darjeeling and Dy Secretary, Home department, Govt.
 Of West Bengal.

-Manipur has also been opened to foreign tourists, permits can be issued by all missions abroad, all FRRO, Home Commissioner, Manipur, Imphal.
-The duration of stay has been raised from3 to 5 days.
+Manipur has also been opened for foreign tourists.
+Permits can be issued by all missions abroad, all FRRO, Home Commissioner, Manipur, Imphal.
+The duration of stay has been raised from 3 to 5 days.

 Andaman and Nicobar Islands: Individual foreign tourists can visit Port Blair municipal area, Have lock Island, Long Island, Neil Island, Mayabunder, Diglipur, Rangat, where a night halt is allowed and Jolly Buoy, South Cinque, Red Skin, Mount Harriet, Madhurban where only day visits are allowed.
 Prior permit is necessary.
 Individual tourists are permitted 30 days allowed.

-this only Bangaram, Agatti and Suheli Islands are open to foreign tourists.
+This only Bangaram, Agatti and Suheli Islands are open to foreign tourists.
 Permits are required, obtainable from the Lakshadeep Administration, Wellington Island, Harbour Road, Cochin-3.
-However foreign tourists traveling in organised groups may obtain permits in advance from the administrator at Cochin through a recognized Travel Agent / Tour Operator.
+However foreign tourists travelling in organised groups may obtain permits in advance from the administrator at Cochin through a recognized Travel Agent / Tour Operator.